 Regular Dock Maintenance and Safe Charging Habits

-- Unplug the dock if the robot will not be used for more than two weeks.
+Unplug the dock if the robot will not be used for more than two weeks

-- Avoid using non-original adapters or cables, which may cause inconsistent voltage.
+Avoid using non-original adapters or cables

 Understand Your Robot’s Smart Charging Features

-Many modern vacuums include intelligent charging management.
+Many modern robot vacuums include built-in charging protection and battery management features.

 -

-The Narwal Freo X Ultra automatically returns to the dock when battery power falls below 15%.
+The Narwal Freo X Ultra automatically returns to the dock when battery power falls below 15%

 -